-$$X_0: \mathsf{HSet} \stackrel{\leftarrow \partial^R -}{\leftarrow \partial^L -} X_1: \mathsf{HSet} \stackrel{\leftarrow \partial^{\star R} -}{\underset{\leftarrow \partial^{L \star} -}{\overset{\leftarrow \partial^{\star L} -}{\underset{\leftarrow \partial^{L \star} -}{\overset{\leftarrow \partial^{\star \star} -}{\underset{\leftarrow \partial^{L \star} -}{\overset{\leftarrow \partial^{\star \star -}}{\overset{\leftarrow &}}{\overset{\leftarrow &}}{\overset{\star -}}}}}}}}}}}}$$ up to cubical faces identities.
-Here, X_1 can be seen as a family over $X_0 \times X_0$, and X_2 can be seen as a family over $X_1 \times X_1 \times X_1 \times X_1$, in the fibred presentation, together with coherence conditions between the X_1 seen as families over $X_0 \times X_0$.
+up to cubical faces identities.
+Here, X_1 can be seen as a family over $X_0 \times X_0$, and X_2 can be seen as a family over $X_1 \times X_1 \times X_1 \times X_1$, in the fibered presentation, together with coherence conditions between the X_1 seen as families over $X_0 \times X_0$.
 This suggests an alternative indexed presentation of the presheaf as a stratified sequence of families indexed by families of lower rank, taking into account those coherence conditions to prevent duplications.
 Formulated in type theory, it takes the form:

-$$X_0 : \mathsf{HSet}$$

-$$X_1 : X_0 \times X_0 \to \mathsf{HSet}$$

-$$X_2 : \Pi abcd.
-X_1(a, b) \times X_1(c, d) \times X_1(a, c) \times X_1(b, d) \to \mathsf{HSet}$$
+$$X_0:$$ HSet $X_1:$ $X_0 imes X_0 o$ HSet $X_2: \Pi abcd. \ X_1(a,b) imes X_1(c,d) imes X_1(a,c) imes X_1(b,d) o$ HSet \dots

 The idea for such an indexed presentation of presheaves over a direct category was mentioned at the Univalent Foundations year in the context of defining semi-simplicial types^b.
 A few constructions have been proposed since then.
 The first construction by Voevodsky (2012) relies on the presentation of semi-simplicial sets as a presheaf over increasing injective maps between finite ordinals.
-The second, by Herbelin $(2015)^{c}$ formalized in the Coq proof assistant, relies on the presentation of semi-simplicial sets as a presheaf over face maps.
+The second, by Herbelin (2015)^c formalized in the Coq proof assistant, relies on the presentation of semi-simplicial sets as a presheaf over face maps.
 Another by Part and Luo (2015) formalized in an emulation of logic-enriched homotopy type theory in the Plastic proof assistant, and yet another by Altenkirch et al. (2016) formalized in an emulation of a two-level type theory in the Agda proof assistant^d, rely, like in Voevodsky, on the presentation of the semi-simplicial category from increasing injective maps between finite ordinals.
-The latter constructions are particularly concise, taking advantage of a definition of increasing injective maps between finite ordinals as type-theoretic functions to inherit the associativity of composition directly from it holding in type theory.
+The latter constructions, besides being stated as providing semi-simplicial types (thanks to an extension of the type theory), are particularly concise, taking advantage of a definition of increasing injective maps between finite ordinals as type-theoretic functions to inherit the associativity of composition directly from it holding in type theory.
 This contrasts with the combinatorial construction in Herbelin (2015) where equations over face maps have to be proved by induction.